Header image courtesy of David Yeung

 There are different ways in reaching the Lai Chi Chong UNESCO Global Geopark, whether it is by road, by sea, or even by foot.
 However, we recommend taking a taxi or minibus then hike, as it is the most convenient and easiest way.

 While the hike to Lai Chi Chong village is short, it is nevertheless full of splendour and your surroundings are some of the wildest and most untamed areas of Hong Kong.
-Untouched by civilisation, your hike is serenaded by various birds singing, the branches of trees bristling, and bees buzzing pass you as they do their daily tasks.
+Untouched by civilisation, your hike is serenaded by birdsong, the bristling of tree branches, and bees buzzing past you as they do their daily tasks.
 In the final segment of the trail, the path will open up to a patch of grass, where you can observe cows and a stunning mountain behind them.
 As you walk further out, you will begin to see a wetland of mangroves.

-Once you have had your fill from wandering around Lai Chi Chong, it’s time to head back to Sai Kung.
+Once you have had your fill from wandering around, it’s time to head back to Sai Kung.
 From Lai Chi Chong, you could either hike back the way you came and take minibus 7 back to Sai Kung Town.
-Alternatively, you could continue the adventure and check out other mountains and trails such as Kai Ma Tung (雞麻峒), Nam Shan Tung (南山洞), and She Shek (蛇石).
+Alternatively, you could continue the adventure and check out other mountains and trails, such as Kai Ma Tung (雞麻峒), Nam Shan Tung (南山洞), and She Shek (蛇石).